bryanheinz/bin/readme.md

 cf is a script that will check your external IP and update the A record of a subdomain on Cloudflare with that IP.
 Update the script with your Cloudflare email, API key, domain, and subdomain.

 ## cl
-cl is used to open a URL in Chrome without Chrome's user interface.
+"Chromeless" is used to open a URL in Chrome without Chrome's user interface.

 `Usage: cl [URL]`

+## ean
+"Expand Apple News" is used to try and extract the original URL from an Apple News article URL.
+Sometimes the original URL can't be found from the apple.news redirect link.

+ean can be run as is via Pythonista as a shortcut if desired.

+ean requires BeautifulSoup 4 and the Requests module.

+`Usage: ean`

 ## fire-proxy
 fire-proxy is used to enable or disable Firefox's proxy.
 It sets Firefox's proxy to 127.0.0.1 with the port 4020.
 I use this in conjunction with an SSH reverse proxy tunnel (`ssh -D 4020 user@host`).